Cas Anvar: Personal life

 Anvar is fluent in English, French, and Persian, and also speaks some Arabic, Hindi, and Spanish.

+Sexual misconduct allegations

 In June 2020, Alcon Entertainment hired an independent firm to investigate over 30 allegations of sexual harassment and assault made against Anvar.
 Anvar released a statement in response indicating his intent to cooperate with the investigation, saying that the accusers should be heard, but that he intended to clear his name.
+The report was never released and no charges or civil actions against Anvar were ever filed.